sound-scape-explorer/sound-scape-explorer/README.md

 The first time you run the app, it will take a while to download the Docker images.

-Depending on the power of your machine, the processing container will appear to hang while its actually extracting and generating the features.
+Depending on the power of your machine, the processing container will appear to hang while it is actually extracting and generating the features.

 #### Accessing the app